BaderLab/saber/docs/resources.md

 $ wget http://evexdb.org/pmresources/vec-space-models/wikipedia-pubmed-and-PMC-w2v.bin -O path/to/word_embeddings
 ```

 To use these word embeddings with Saber, provide their path in the `pretrained_embeddings` argument (either in the `config` file or at the command line).
-Alternatively, you their path to `Saber.load_embeddings()`.
+Alternatively, pass their path to `Saber.load_embeddings()`.
 For example:

 ```python
 from saber.saber import Saber